engaugusto/triglav/README.md

 | Action                                   | Usage               |
 | ---------------------------------------- | ------------------- |
 | Starting development mode                | `npm start`         |

+## Todos

+Port to React as a Component.
+Port to Angular as a Component.
+Create more unit test.
+Automatizated the build with a minified distribution.

 ## Author